-Non-hormonal Birth Control Methods
+Non-hormonal Methods of Birth Control

 Birth control options for women who can't use hormones

-Although they are popular, not every woman can use, or wants to use, the pill or other hormonal contraceptive for birth control.
+Although they are popular, not every woman can use - or wants to use - the pill or other hormonal contraceptive for birth control.

 There are several birth control options that do not contain hormones, that are effective if used correctly, and that are usually affordable, or even free.